You can’t go boondocking (RVing without hookups – no water, electricity or sewer) without the right boondocking gear.

 The easiest way to do this is to invest in and keep collapsible water containers at all times.
 Fill them up when you fill up your fresh water tank.

 Yes, your flush toilet will work when boondocking, but they use a lot of water and then that water goes straight to your limited capacity black tank!!

 You can collect your grey water from your sinks by catching it in bowls and then using that to flush your toilet.
 We have done this.
 It works, but is cumbersome, to say the least.

 This is why we are interested in adding either a composting or incinerator toilet to our RV – No water waste!

-The compositing toilet seems like the better choice – simpler to use and less expensive
+The composting toilet seems like the better choice – simpler to use and less expensive

 The incinerator toilet seems quite novel and effective, but uses quite a bit of electricity and is more expensive.